-The subject parcel is not subject to a Williamson Act Contract.
-The project will potentially conflict with the existing zoning for agricultural uses as the parcel is currently zoned for agricultural use.
+The subject parcel is not subject to a Williamson Act Contract and is seeking to be taken out of the contract.
+The project will not conflict with the existing zoning for agricultural uses as the parcel is currently duel zoned M-3 (C) (General Industrial, Conditional) and C-M (C) (Commercial and Light Manufacturing, Conditional).